The Best States for Homeschooling

 Another list of homeschool-friendly cities, which took into account state-mandated requirements, homeschool groups and classes, and extracurricular activities included Austin, Texas; Chicago, Illinois; Oakland, California; Anchorage, Alaska; and Decatur, Georgia.

 Before you decide to take the leap and homeschool your children, keep a few things in mind.

 - In many states, there is no minimum required education for parents who would be teaching their children in a homeschool environment.
-Only a few states (Washington, North Dakota, South Dakota, Oklahoma, Ohio, Pennsylvania, Virginia, North Carolina, D.C. and Georgia) require a high school diploma.
+Only a few states (New Mexico, North Dakota, South Dakota, Ohio, Pennsylvania, Virginia, North Carolina, D.C. and Georgia) require a high school diploma.

 - Only two states prohibit parents from homeschooling based on criminal history.

 - Your state may require that you teach certain subjects – in fact, 34 states require it.